The Logan Museum of Anthropology is a teaching museum that engages the Beloit College community by sharing stories about humanity.

-Beloit College is located on the ancestral territory of Indigenous peoples, and we respectfully acknowledge the Potawatomi, Peoria, Miami, Meskwaki, and Ho-Chunk people who have stewarded this land.
-We are settlers on this land and we recognize that colonialism is an ongoing process that must be disrupted.
+Beloit College is located on the ancestral homeland of Indigenous peoples, and we respectfully acknowledge the Ho-Chunk, Meskwaki, Potawatomi, Sauk, and their predecessors who stewarded this land.
 Museums, and in particular anthropology museums, are complicit in constructing and perpetuating inequalities, erasures, injustices, dispossession, and misrepresentations that continue to oppress and marginalize Indigenous peoples.
+We acknowledge the Indigenous landscape we occupy and the colonial collections we steward, and strive to decolonize our practice.

 Online Exhibitions